Eye Surgery Program

 In order to prioritize the increasing demand for these services, LVS staff review the financial and personal health information of each applicant and weigh them against established qualifications and guidelines.
-Clients typically meet 150-200% of Federal Poverty Guidelines or below to qualify for assistance.
-The average annual income of an LVS Eye Surgery client is $14,500/year with an average of 3 dependents in each household.
+Clients must demonstrate total household income at 200% or below of Federal Poverty Guidelines to qualify for assistance.
+The average annual income of an LVS Eye Surgery client is $19,300/year with an average of 2 dependents in each household.

 Once approved LVS staff walk each client through the process of meeting with a physician to set post-op outcomes, scheduling the date of the surgery, and following up after the procedure.
 LVS will cover the cost of the physician, facility, and anesthesia for each client’s surgery.
 Transportation assistance is sometimes available based on where the client lives.

 To provide these services LVS utilizes a statewide Provider Network of physicians (ophthalmologists), surgery centers, and anesthesiologists who have contractually agreed to provide a discounted rate on their services.
-This allows LVS to reduce the cost to our organization in providing these eye surgeries and leverage every $1 raised for an additional $5 in services provided.
-Members of our Provider Network include 122 entities spanning 25 counties in SC, 2 counties in Georgia, and 4 counties in NC.
+This allows LVS to reduce the cost to our organization in providing these eye surgeries and leverage every $1 raised for an additional $4 in services provided.
+Members of our Provider Network include over 80 entities spanning 24 counties in SC, 1 county in Georgia, and 3 counties in NC.